 The First-Year Graduate Studies in Basic Biomedical Science offers an extraordinary graduate experience that furnishes a strong foundation and breadth of biomedical concepts.
 The Basic Biomedical Science Curriculum (BBSC) is a specially designed first-year integrated curriculum for students wishing to pursue their doctoral research training in any of the following graduate programs at UTMB:

-The BBSC provides a desirable environment for collaborative interactions with over 350 nationally and internationally renowned graduate faculty across multidisciplinary research areas.
-The BBSC is composed of three 16-week foundation courses (Biochemistry, Cell Biology, and Molecular Biology & Genetics), a series of 8-week integrative electives, laboratory rotations, and a set of specialized courses and activities (ethics, seminar, statistics, and orientation).
+The BBSC provides a desirable environment for collaborative interactions with over 350 nationally and internationally renowned graduate faculty across multi-disciplinary research areas.
+The BBSC is composed of foundational courses (Biochemistry, Cell Biology, Molecular Biology & Genetics, Biostatistics, Bioinformatics and Responsible Conduct in Biomedical Research) and a series of 8-week laboratory rotations.
+Additional available activities include regular seminars and specialized courses.

-Students selected for graduate assistantships receive an initial stipend of $27,000 paid tuition and fees, and health insurance coverage.
+Students selected for graduate assistantships receive an initial stipend of $29,000 paid tuition and fees, and health insurance coverage.
+Dental insurance is also available for a small charge.
 Graduate assistantships are only available to US citizens and permanent residents (green card holders).
-Dental insurance is also available for a small charge.
+Students entering without financial support are not guaranteed support in subsequent years.